404-Program-not-found/anime-json-editor/README.md

 # anime-json-editor
-A json editor the the Anime Flowchart Project, written with electron.js
+A json editor for the Anime Flowchart Project, written with electron.js